abbas-taher/processing-duplicates--list-scala-functional-way/README.md

       iter(ls)
     }

-The type "T" has been abstracted and assigned in the return types of both the outer and inner functions; thus, we gain greater flexibility in passing various kinds of external functions to perform different operations.
+The type "T" has been abstracted and assigned in the return types of both the outer and inner functions; as a result, we gain greater flexibility in passing different kinds of external functions as parameters to perform various operations.
 For example, the runLength function below can be used to solve problem\#10 and return a tuple instead of an integer.

     def runLength(ls : List[Int]) : List[(Int, Int)] ={
        List((ls.size,ls.head))